xhavli/ISA24_NetStat/README.md

 ## Known problems
 - Application not correctly free all used memory at exit
 - If only `-i` argument will be provided to see available devices, error message will be shown
+- If is set long refresh rate and program recognize `Ctrl+C` interrupt, it will wait for long time to quit

 ## Notes
 - Developed with suport of ChatGPT and GithubCopilot